 INTRODUCTION

 Marigold (Tagetes patula) is one of Jammu's most popular and commercial loose flower crops.
-Popularly known as the city of temples, Jammu region witnesses a huge demand of marigold flowers for garland making, offering in temples and other decorative purposes during various festive occasions.
-As a result, the production of flowers in Jammu alone cannot meet the ever-increasing demand, and flowers worth lakh need to be procured from neighbouring states.
-Considering the importance of crop and the present demand of quality flowers, the investigations were carried out an experiment with the combined application of fertilizers and nano urea for enhancing flower yield parameters in French marigold under Jammu subtropics.
+Popularly known as the city of temples, the Jammu region witnesses a huge demand for marigold flowers for garland making, offerings in temples, and other decorative purposes during various festive occasions.
+As a result, the production of flowers in Jammu alone cannot meet the ever-increasing demand, and flowers worth lakhs need to be procured from neighbouring states.
+Considering the importance of crop and the present demand for quality flowers, the investigations were experimented with the combined application of fertilizers and nano urea for enhancing flower yield parameters in French marigold under Jammu subtropics.
 To fulfil the demand and rule out this limitation, it is necessary to increase its production through improved production technologies.
-Excessive use of chemical fertilizers following hit and trial methods by the farmers nowadays results in poor health of the soil, nutrient imbalances and ultimately poor fertilizer use efficiency.
-Also, small hold farmers do not have access to chemical fertilizer because of high price of fertilizers, poor distribution and other socio-economic factors involved.
+Excessive use of chemical fertilizers following hit-and-trial methods by the farmers nowadays results in poor health of the soil, nutrient imbalances and ultimately poor fertilizer use efficiency.
+Also, small hold farmers do not have access to chemical fertilizers because of high price of fertilizers, poor distribution and other socio-economic factors involved.
 Therefore, modern nutrient management strategy aims towards the concept of sustainability.
 (Rashid et al, 2022) Nano urea is liquid formulations manufactured by Nano Biotechnology Research Centre in association with Indian Farmers.
 Fertilizers Cooperative Limited.
-It contains nano scale nitrogen particles (55,000 nano particles) with high surface area (10,000 times over 1mm Urea prilled).
-On foliar application, these small particles are delivered directly to the plant cell, thereby releasing nitrogen inside the cells as per the requirement in a phased manner which ensure low and target efficient release for providing the nutrients to the crop and thus increase nutrient use efficiency.
+It contains nano-scale nitrogen particles (55,000 nanoparticles) with a high surface area (10,000 times over 1mm Urea prilled).
+On foliar application, these small particles are delivered directly to the plant cell, thereby releasing nitrogen inside the cells as per the requirement in a phased manner which ensure low and targeted efficient release for providing the nutrients to the crop and thus increase nutrient use efficiency.
 Nano urea when sprayed on crop leaves triggers pathway for uptake and assimilation of nitrogen inside the plants.
 (Attri et al, 2022).
 Thus, foliar application of nano urea enhances availability of nitrogen through stomata of leaves via gaseous uptake and may activate many enzymes involved in biochemical pathways for maintenance of biological membranes.
 Therefore, the present study is being undertaken in view of the importance of marigold (Tagetes patula L.) crop in the region as well as need for eco-friendly foliar and soil Nano-Urea under Jammu conditions as economically viable fertilizer-input options.